Integrations

 }

-For GDPR, every audit record includes the data subject context (when applicable) and the decision explanation, satisfying Articles 13-15 (right to information about automated decision-making) and Article 22 (right to human intervention when approvals are configured).
+For GDPR, every audit record includes the data subject context (when applicable) and the decision explanation, supporting Articles 13-15 (right to information about automated decision-making) and Article 22 (right to human intervention when approvals are configured).

 Related posts